-At Seeed Studio, we have a lot of LoRa and LoRaWan products.
+At Seeed Studio, we have a lot of LR and LoRaWan products.

-In today’s blog, we will take you to have a deep review of LoRa and LoRawan.
+In today’s blog, we will take you to have a deep review of LR and LoRawan.

 - What is Spread Spectrum

 - Introduction to common terms of spread spectrum technology

 - LoRaWAN terminal equipment access to the network